vslinko/obsidian-outliner/specs/features/ShiftTabBehaviourOverride.spec.md

-# obsidian-outliner:outdent-list should outdent line
+# Shift-Tab should outdent line

 - applyState: